mkigikm/director_api/README.md

 The access to the livestream API is mocked through the `nock` package.
-This allows testing to not be reliant on the livestream API being up and responding quickly, and to make tests cause access to the server to be throttled.
+This allows testing to not be reliant on the livestream API being up and responding quickly, and to make tests hammer livestream's servers each time they're run.
 It also allows me to simulate error on the livestream end by having my mock respond with 500 errors.

 ## File Guide